Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-04 00:31:19
+Last Updated: 2025-08-05 00:29:20

-He who aspires to paradise should learn to deal with people with kindness.
+If you wish to be a mine of jewels, open the deep ocean within your heart.

-By Abu Bakr (R.A)
+By Rumi